 Research Assistant I

 Shannon received her B.S. in Biomedical Sciences from Texas A&M University in December 2018.
 She joined Dr. Ma’s lab in March 2019.
-Shannon is also currently the lab manager for the Ma Lab and assists on experiments, rodent, and in-vitro work.
+Shannon is also currently the lab manager for the Ma Lab and assists on experiments, cell culture work, and manages the rodent colony.
 She is incredibly excited to work on non-coding RNA projects and learn about the latest research in understanding the molecular mechanisms of tumor progression.
 She plans to attend law school to pursue a career as an intellectual property lawyer.

 Yang Zhao, M.D.